pdsullivan/blog/_posts/2014-12-05-ionic-codeship-unit-testing-ci.markdown

 {% endhighlight %}

-And then to run the test in the command line you can use the command (when in the root of the project directory):

-{% highlight Bash shell scripts %}

-karma start karma.conf.js --browsers Chrome --single-run

-{% endhighlight %}

 So I navigated in the terminal to my root project directory and ran `karma init` and answer the prompts to create the `karma.conf.js` config file for karma (I just accepted the defaults for the answers).
-Inside of the config file in the “files” section I add all the files that will need to be referenced to run the test:
+Inside of the config file in the “files” section I add all the files that will need to be referenced to run the test (same files from the specrunner.html file if you have used that to run tests already):

 {% highlight javascript  %}